 Constraints:

 The sorted property changes how you approach the problem compared to the original H-Index problem.
-Instead of scanning all counts or sorting, you can exploit ordering to locate the correct boundary where the number of remaining papers matches the citation requirement.
+Instead of scanning all possible values, you can use the index position to infer how many papers remain on the right side of the array.

 | Approach | Time | Space | When to Use |